mashh-lab/agents/README.md

 # agents

-This is a Node.js application built with the Mastra framework.
+This is a Node.js application built with [Mastra](https://github.com/mastra-ai/mastra).
 It demonstrates the creation and use of AI agents with specific functionalities, including conversational abilities and tool usage for external data interactions.

 ## Features